What are the admission requirements?

 Once all transcripts are have been received, a counselor will do your official evaluation.
 You will receive a letter stating it is completed, and it is available for view on your WebAccess account.
 If you are active duty army, your SOCAD agreement will be uploaded to the GoArmyEd website.

-Beginning with the Fall 2013 term, tuition rates will be $350.00/semester for all classes.
-Active duty military will receive a discounted rate of $275.00/semester hour.
+Beginning with the Fall 2015 term, tuition rates will be $390.00 per credit hour.
+Active duty military will receive the discounted rate of $275.00 per credit hour.

 As a veteran, you are entitled to certain benefits, and are eligible to participate in certain education programs.
 Our Institutional Mission/Goal(s) is to “enroll veterans, participants, military, and other eligible persons under the provisions of Title 38, United States Code, Section 3675; to certify veteran students for their education benefits with the Department of Veterans Affairs on enrollment.”
 Veterans are accorded the same rights and must meet all academic requirements and maintain the same academic standards as any student attending Campbell University.
 The subsequent information should serve as a guide and a brief overview of these programs and your benefits.
 Currently, all of our programs offered at the university are approved through the North Carolina State Approving Agency (NCSAA).

 Campbell University is a member of Service Members Opportunity Colleges (SOC), a consortium of over 1,800 institutions pledged to be reasonable in working with service members and veterans trying to earn degrees while pursuing demanding, transient careers.
 As a SOC member, Campbell is committed to easing the transfer of relevant course credits, providing flexible academic residency requirements, and crediting learning from appropriate military training and work experiences.
 SOC is sponsored by fifteen national higher education associations with the military services, the National Guard Bureau, and the Office of the Secretary of Defense serving as cooperating agencies.